gabe-camp/commitizen/docs/customization.md

 **This is only supported when configuring through `toml` (e.g., `pyproject.toml`, `.cz`, and `.cz.toml`)**

 The basic steps are:
-1. Define your custom committing or bumpping rules in the configuration file.
+1. Define your custom committing or bumping rules in the configuration file.
 2. Declare `name = "cz_customize"` in your configuration file, or add `-n cz_customize` when running commitizen.

 Example: